 - obtained a picnic table for use by persons in a wheelchair (2006)

 - obtained commitment from Parks and Rec to install Balance and Coordination equipment and soccer goals.
-Projected installation December, 2016
+(January 2017)

-- Built a new hiking trail on the wooded section behind the baseball fields.
-(Oct.
-2015).
-Neighbors from all points of the city participated in the trail construction and use the Land Trust Property trail. (opened March 2016) Easy access to trails definitely increases property values.
+- Built a new hiking trail on the wooded section behind the baseball fields. (stated Oct.
+2015, Opened March 2016, ongoing improvements).
+Easy access to trails definitely increases property values.
+These trails are a regional destination for mountain bikers and hikers.
 A wonderful tribute to the Public and Private Partnership is in this video!

 - Obtained raised garden boxes from the city’s Green Team budget (March 2015).
 Boxes are used as demonstration gardens.